MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

       <figcaption class="centered"> Figure 4 - Jacobian matric formulas for n not equal to k.</figcaption>
     </figure>
     <p>
-      and for instances where n does equal k, these equations can be used
+      and for instances where n does equal k, the equations below can be used
     </p>
     <figure>
       <img src="/images/power_flow_solution_NR/jacobian_n_equals_k.png" class="centered">